apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Represents the name of the process to which the Unix signal is sent.</p>
+<p>Represents the name of the process that the Unix signal sent to.</p>
 </td>
 </tr>
 </tbody>